romane-gauthierj/Attractor-Resistance/README.md

-## Project Overview
+## 📌 Overview

-This project provides a computational framework to analyze and model cell behavior, with a focus on understanding gene expression and resistance mechanisms.
-The pipeline integrates Boolean network modeling and stochastic simulations to identify key drivers of resistance and validate findings across datasets.
-It includes:
+This project provides a **computational framework** for analyzing and modeling cell behavior, with a focus on **adaptive resistance mechanisms** in cancer.

+It integrates **Boolean network modeling** with **stochastic simulations** to:

+- Identify **key resistance drivers**
+- Validate findings across independent datasets
+- Support the development of **personalized cell models**

+### Pipelines included:
-- A main analysis pipeline for discovering resistance pathways and candidate genes.
+- **Main pipeline** → explores resistance pathways and highlights candidate genes
-- A validation pipeline to ensure robustness using independent data.
-- A baseline pipeline for initial model setup and comparison.

-This approach enables systematic exploration of resistance mechanisms and supports the development of personalized cell models.
+- **Validation pipeline** → tests different personalization strategies to find the most reliable approach
+- **Baseline pipeline** → runs simulations on the unpersonalized baseline model for comparison

 ## Dependency